triggermesh/scoby/docs/tutorial.md

     uri: <uri>
 ```

-Use the built-in function `spec.workload.parameterConfiguration.fromSpec[].toEnv.valueFromBuiltInFunc.resolveAddress` on the element that contains the Destination type.
+Use the built-in function `spec.workload.parameterConfiguration.fromSpec[].toEnv.valueFrom.builtInFunc.resolveAddress` on the element that contains the Destination type.
 As an added feature this example also updates an status element with the resolved address.

 ```yaml
 apiVersion: scoby.triggermesh.io/v1alpha1